-If you notice any of the symptoms above, you should book an appointment for treatment with our experienced dental team at Cosmetic Dentistry Clinic on Harley street, London by placing a call to us on 02071830755 today.
+If you notice any of the symptoms above, you should book an appointment for treatment with our experienced dental team at Cosmetic Dentistry Clinic in London by placing a call to us on 02071830755 today.

 After the treatment, you will experience some numbness for a couple of hours, but once this clears, you should be able to resume your activities, such as work and school.
 We recommend you do not eat anything until the numbness is entirely gone.

 Several factors, particularly the complexity of the dental issue to be treated, will determine the cost of your treatment.
 Treating molars is much more complicated, and challenging than treating another tooth, and so it requires much more time and money.